 Malbec mostly grows in South Australia and Victoria.
 In New Zealand it is mostly used in Bordeaux-style red blends.
 Gisborne and Hawkes Bay are the primary Malbec producing wine regions.

 The best food to pair with Malbec wine are Any Cut Steak Ribeyes, and NYStrips, Lamb, BBQ, Grilled Meats, Portabella Mushroom, Thyme, Herbs, Coffee Rubbed, and Smoke.

 This wine should be consumed in a red wine glass.
 The average shelf life is about 5 years.
 The average bottle should cost around $10 -$15.
 Serve at room temperature and decant for at least 20 minutes.

 WHEN IS THE RIGHT MOOD FOR MALBEC WINE?

 MALBEC WINE RECOMMENDATIONS

 Looking for recommendations on Malbec wines?
-Here are a few we suggest you sip.
+Here are a few we suggest.

 Carpe Travel collaborated with Maia Parish to compile the grape varietal overviews.
 Maia Parish is an award-winning events producer, sommelier, wine judge, and media consultant.
 She lives in Denver, Colorado and likes to eat copious amounts of food.
 You can find her here www.linktr.ee/thewinemistress.